 In years past, my husband and I always enjoyed celebrating New Year’s Eve.
 Heading into a big city for New Year’s Eve was fun!
 We were unfazed by traffic, parking issues, huge crowds, overpriced hotel rooms and restaurants, lines for everything, and a very late night.
 Then, we added two small children, and our minds spun.
 At first, we decided we could say good-bye to celebrating New Year’s Eve altogether.
 Then one year, we headed to Chatham, Cape Cod, and what we found was a fun, relaxing, and family-friendly New Year’s Eve experience.

-This year Chatham is celebrating their 25th year of First Night Chatham and have added many great Silver Jubilee Events to celebrate.
+This year Chatham is celebrating their 29th year of First Night Chatham and have added many great events to celebrate.
 Now you can purchase your buttons online.
+This year’s theme is: Strike Up the Band!

 We always drive by to admire the Chatham Lighthouse